-They are a small-sized breed with short legs that is why they don’t like much exercise so if you have a tough routine or are a couch lover, the Shih Poo is the best companion for you.
+They are a small-sized breed with short legs which is why they don’t like much exercise so if you have a tough routine or are a couch lover, the Shih Poo is the best companion for you.
 Remember, still you need to exercise them a bit so they can stay healthy.

 Both the parent breeds; Poodle and Shih Tzu have a low-shedding coat.
-And luckily, the Shih Poos inherit this trait from both the parents.
+And luckily, the Shih Poos inherit this trait from both parents.
 This makes Shih Poo one of the best hybrid breeds for people with allergies.

 Ideal indoor dog:

-Although they are among the ideal dog breeds as they have very few negative traits, still, we have found some tiny points which you should consider before getting a Shih Poo puppy.
+Although they are among the ideal dog breeds as they have very few negative traits, still, we have found some tiny points that you should consider before getting a Shih Poo puppy.
 Let’s check their cons below.